 Research is reviewed by CPHS at convened meetings unless it is minimal risk and qualifies for expedited review.
-An expedited review procedure consists of a review of research involving human subjects by the IRB Chairperson or by one or more reviewers designated by the Chairperson from among the members of the IRB who have received training relative to the expedited review categories.
+An expedited review procedure consists of a review of research involving human subjects by the IRB chair or by one or more experienced reviewers designated by the chair from among the IRB membership who have received training relative to the expedited review categories.

 To qualify for review by expedited process, a research proposal must meet the following criteria:

-d.
-The research activity is listed in the Categories of Review below.
+- The research activity is listed in the categories of review below.

 Category 1: Clinical studies of drugs and medical devices only when condition (a) or (b) is met.

 - Research on drugs for which an investigational new drug application is not required.
 (Note: Research on marketed drugs that significantly increase the risks or decreases the acceptability of the risks associated with the use of the product is not eligible for expedited review.)